simonsobs/pixell/docs/usage.rst

 		imap = enmap.read_map("map_on_disk.fits",box=box)

+Note the convention used to define coordinate boxes in pixell.
 To learn how to use a pixel box or a numpy slice, please read the docstring for ``read_map``.

 Inspecting a map
 --------